 - Feel for lumps in the neck and lower jaw region, on both sides.

 Always visit the dentist on a regular basis.
-We will perform an oral cancer screening for you.
+We will perform an oral cancer screening for you at every check up at Bass Family Dentistry at no additional fee.
+We feel that it is part of the thorough examination you deserve at each visit.
 If you notice any abnormal problems or if you are not sure, visit the dentist at once.
 Early detection is the key factor in treatment success.